mpeters19/BUF_SCAMP/README.md

 Each outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as an hourly netCDF file.

 The rest of the processing flow is an adaptation from the repository created by Joe Boomgard-Zagrodnik, a postdoc at WSU, for the OLYMPEX field campaign.
-Joe provided the foundation I needed to create my own parsivel processing flow, which was necessary considering I knew next to nothing about Python when I started grad school.

 ## ParsivelPSDBUF_ND

-The purpose of this script is to calculate N(D) using the methods presented in Tokay et al. 2014 and change the integration time.
+The purpose of this script is to calculate N(D) (aka the DSD/PSD) using the methods presented in Tokay et al. 2014, and change the integration time.

 1. Opens and read the all the netCDF files for a specific date as a xarray dataset
 2. Resamples data from an integration time of 10s to 1min (to be consistent with gauge/wx sensor obs)